nrkno/sofie-quantel-gateway/README.md

 }
 ```

+### Shutting down

+To request that the application shuts down, POST to

+    /kill/me/if/you/are/sure

+This will wait 5 seconds and then initiate web server and Quantel connection shutdown.
+If the application is running in a docker container with automatic restart enabled,

 ## License

 Unless otherwise called out in the header of a file, the files of this project are licensed under the GPL V2 or later, as detailed in the [`LICENSE`](./LICENSE) file.
 This project links to [omniORB](http://omniorb.sourceforge.net/) that is similarly GPL v2.